 When thinking about extroversion in business, I automatically think of leaders.
 The people who can truly, talk to anyone.
 They have high energy, are assertive and charismatic.
 They command your attention.

 According to a recent study in the Harvard Business Review, only 2 percent of people in senior leadership roles are introverts.
-That’s the same amount of people that have green eyes, or who have the gene for smell-free arm pits, apparently!
+That’s the same amount of people that have green eyes, apparently!

 Therefore, it’s not a surprise to me that I think of leaders when thinking of extroversion.